Caterpillar (2010 film): Themes

-The film represents a departure from Japanese depictions of World War 2 in the immediate Post-war years of Japanese film which often emphasized a notion of Japanese victimhood with little or no acknowledgement of wartime atrocities.
-There are frequent references in the film to the mass-rape and murder of Chinese civilians during the Second Sino-Japanese War.
-There is no sense that Japan was the primary victim of World War 2, as may be seen in other Japanese films on the war.
-The film is both anti-nationalist and anti-war in its approach to depiction of Imperial Japan in wartime.
+The film represents a departure from Japanese films of the immediate post-war year, which often emphasized a notion of Japanese victimhood with little or no acknowledgement of wartime atrocities.
+There are frequent references in the film to the mass rape and murder of Chinese civilians during the Second Sino-Japanese War.
+There is no sense that Japan was the primary victim of World War II, as may be seen in other Japanese films on the war.
+The film is both anti-nationalist and anti-war in its depiction of the Empire of Japan.

 Reception

 The film received a 91% rating on film review aggregator Rotten Tomatoes.
 It grossed $4,157 at the domestic box office and $247,765 at the foreign box office for a combined Worldwide total of $251,922.

 Awards

 It was nominated for the Golden Bear at the 60th Berlin International Film Festival.
 Shinobu Terajima received the Silver Bear for Best Actress at the Berlin Film Festival for her portrayal of Kurokawa's wife.